 Any good wine region is also a gourmet food wonderland – and the Gibbston Valley certainly has some cool and unique producers.
 Visit Gibbston Valley, the winery, to experience New Zealand’s largest wine cave, the region's oldest vineyards and to combine your wine tasting with local cheese.
 At the Cheesery & Deli you can taste local artisanal cheese, enjoy a casual lunch or enjoy a wine and cheese tasting among a spectacular setting.

-If you’re a wine lover but seeking a bit more of an adventure, ditch the traditional transport option and ride a bike through the valley.
-Hire a bike at the Gibbston Valley Cycle Centre from $35 for a half day or $65 for a full day and make your way around some of New Zealand’s most adventurous yet scenic trails with great picnic spots along the way.
+If you’re a wine lover but seeking a bit more of an adventure, ditch the traditional transport option and ride a bike through the vibrant valley.
+Hire a bike at the Gibbston Valley Cycle Centre and make your way around some of New Zealand’s most adventurous yet scenic trails with great picnic spots and cellar doors to stop at along the way.
 We recommend riding the Gibbston River Trail, this easy trail takes riders through the beautiful Central Otago wine region and to various attractions including the historic Kawarau Bridge and nearby wineries.

 4. Picnic at the Pie, Pint and Pinot Festival